nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

     We'll use `12.115.30.1`.

  {{< note >}}
- At this point, you should have the NGINX Plus Ingress Controller running in your cluster; you can deploy the udp-listener example app to test out the mesh integration, or use NGINX Plus Ingress controller to expose one of your own apps.
+ At this point, you should have the NGINX Ingress Controller running in your cluster; you can deploy the udp-listener example app to test out the mesh integration, or use NGINX Ingress controller to expose one of your own apps.
  {{< /note >}}

 ### Deploy the udp-listener App